HU-CS-224-master/hw04-fall-18/README.md

-# Assignment 03, Fall 2018 - Classes and Objects
+# Assignment 04, Fall 2018 - SDL and Inheritance

 This assignment introduces you to inheritance and to SDL.